banlyuwol/banlyuwol/README.md

 # Skills
 - Python, Java
-- Still learning to advane myself 🌱
+- Still learn more things to advane myself 🌱

 # Hobbies & Interests
 - First of all, of course, keeping up with tech (TECH LOVER) ⚡
 - Machine learning
 - Skiing
+- F1
+- Photography

 # What am I doing?